TableTime: Reformulating Time Series Classification as Training-Free Table Understanding with Large Language Models: The Proposed TableTime

-To further assist LLMs for classification, we introduce contrast enhancement mechanism that incorporates negative samples into the model's reasoning process.
-We first cluster the training dataset using algorithms such as K-means.
-After that, we select negative samples from clusters that test sample doesn't belong to, ensuring these samples are sufficiently dissimilar.
-The process of K-means clustering can be described by the following formula:
+To further assist LLMs in classification, we introduce contrast enhancement mechanism that incorporates negative samples into the model’s reasoning process.
+We begin by clustering the training dataset $\mathbb{D}^{train}$ using K-means to obtain a set of clusters \( \{C_k\}_{k=1}^K \), which is defined by the following optimization problem:

-where $C_k$ denotes the $k^{th}$ cluster of training dataset $\mathbb{D}$, $\mu_k$ denotes the centroid of the $k^{th}$ cluster, $K$ denotes the numbers the clusters.
-By introducing these negative examples, TableTime leverages contrastive learning to help the LLMs better differentiate between classes and refine its decision boundaries.

-Contextual text information and neighborhood serve complementary roles in enhancing LLM reasoning.
-Contextual neighbors provides task-specific, data-driven context by identifying samples from the training data, directly guiding classification decisions through pattern and feature alignment.
-In contrast, contextual text description leverages the broad, pre-trained semantic understanding of LLMs to establish task rules and logical frameworks, offering a warm up for LLMs.
-By combining the precision of neighbor-based contextual information with the generalization capabilities of domain context, TableTime achieves robust and accurate classification.